-Population density.
-Wellington City's compactness contributes to high-population density, both for resident and working populations.
-This helps to keep the city lively, both during working hours and in the evenings.
-It also means there are enough people to support variety in shopping, entertainment, recreation and other experiences.
-With more than half of the region's GDP coming out of the 2.1 square kilometres that make up the central city - its also a vital part of the economy.

-Capital city status.
-Wellington's status as capital city is vital to the city's identity and ongoing success.
+- Population density Wellington city's compactness contributes to high population density, both for resident and working populations.
+High population density helps to keep the city lively, both during working hours and in the evenings.
+It also means there are enough people to support variety in shopping, entertainment, recreation and other experiences the central city offers.
+With more than half of the region's GDP coming out of the 2.1 km2 that make up the central city its also a vital part of the economy. - Capital city status Wellington's status as capital city is vital to the city's identity and ongoing success.
 Events ranging from protests at Parliament to Anzac Day commemorations contribute to urban vitality and sense of place.
-Capital city status attracts businesses (both corporate and creative) and allows the city to sustain its population of highly-educated professionals.
-Capital city status also attracts media attention and fosters international connections that make the city much more cosmopolitan than a city of its size would otherwise be.

-Natural setting.
-The significant ridgelines and hilltops, the coastline, the Town and Green Belts and the relationship of these natural elements to the grid street network integrates the city and nature in a way that no other New Zealand city does.
+Capital city status attracts businesses (both corporate and creative) and allows the city to sustain its population of highly educated professionals.
+Capital city status also attracts media attention, and fosters international connections that make the city much more cosmopolitan than a city of its size would otherwise be. - Natural setting the significant ridgelines and hilltops, the coastline, the Town and Green Belts and the relationship of these natural elements to the grid street network integrates the city and nature in a way that no other New Zealand city does.

 All of these features together give Wellington its unique character, identity and 'sense of place' - allowing it to be at once intimate, cosmopolitan, quirky, wild, human, and creative.

 However, in some respects the central city is not as strong as it could be.
 For example:

-Vibrancy.
-Some parts of the central city, such as Te Aro, have less intimate street layouts, and so shops, cafés etc tend to concentrate along main streets, leaving other areas less vital and vibrant.

-Public space.
-In some parts of the central city - such as Tory Street - there has been rapid residential development, and retail and hospitality businesses have started to follow, but development of public spaces and facilities has not kept up.
-Though inner-city parks are important, other changes such as wider pavements, improved street furniture, street trees and traffic calming measures can all make an area more people-friendly.

-Building quality.
-Some central city buildings are of high quality and enhance people's experience of the city - others do not.

-Legibility.
-Physical elements such as encroachments of buildings into street space, visual clutter, and barriers contribute to poor sight lines and make it difficult to find your way between the city and key destinations.
-This reduces people's choices.
-People can be a block or two from the waterfront but not be able to see or have a sense of the harbour.

-Heritage.
-Though progress has been made, more could be done to acknowledge and celebrate Wellington's unique history, including its status as our capital city - key features of the built environment could be highlighted more effectively to tell Wellington's story.
-CENTRAL CITY FRAMEWORK CURRENT STRENGTHS, FUTURE CHALLENGES
+- Vibrancy: Some parts of the central city, such as Te Aro, have less intimate street layout, and so shops, cafes etc tend to concentrate along main streets, leaving other areas less vital and vibrant. - Public Space: In some parts of the central city such as Tory Street there has been rapid residential development, and retail and hospitality businesses have started to follow, but development of public spaces and amenities has not kept up.
+Though inner city parks are important, other changes such as wider pavements, improved street furniture, street trees and traffic calming measures can all make an area more people-friendly. - Building quality: Some central city buildings are of high quality and enhance people's experience of the city; others do not. - Legibility: Physical elements such as encroachments of buildings into street space, visual clutter, and barriers contribute to poor sight lines and add to 'way finding' difficulty between the city and key destinations.
+This reduces peoples' choices.
+People can be a block or two from the waterfront but not be able to see or have sense of the harbour. - Heritage: Though progress has been made, more could be done to acknowledge and celebrate Wellington's unique history, including its status as capital city - key features of the built environment could be highlighted more effectively to tell Wellington's story.

-FUTURE TRENDS AND CHALLENGES
+1.2 Future trends and challenges